 Every year the generous donations from Gift Your Child provide resources that enrich the learning experience for our middle school students and support the staff and parent community.
 We touch upon many aspects of the school environment and your child is sure to have benefited in some way!

-The WMS PTO has approved $17,000 in grant awards to WMS Staff for the 2018-19 school year!
+WMS PTO invested $27,000 into Wayland Middle School in the 2018-19 School Year!
 Read below to learn more about these, as well as the other uses of your donations to Gift Your Child.

 2018-2019 School Year Grants

-This year, we have awarded $17,000 in grants to WMS Staff.
+During 2018-19, WMS PTO invested $27,000 to Wayland Middle School to support students, staff and our community.
 We are excited to fund materials to support the curriculum across all subjects, TAG activities, field trips, student clubs and the METCO program.

 Our objective this year was raise enough money through our Gift Your Child fundraiser to not turn away a single grant request due to insufficient funding.
 We’ve accomplished this because of your generous donations.
 Thank you!
 Our children will reap the benefits!